-upgrades, such as tinting.
-This means we will pay up to \$250 per calendar year for routine vision hardware.
-Routine prescription contact lens fitting services are included under the routine vision hardware benefit.
+hardware benefit.
 Any amount billed by the provider above the allowance will be your responsibility.
 You are not limited to a network provider.

-Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when Services that are covered for you you get these services Vision care (routine non-Medicare-covered) There is no coinsurance, copayment, or deductible for Covered services include: one routine eye exam per Routine eye exam: calendar year.
+What you must pay when you get these services Services that are covered for you Vision care (routine non-Medicare-covered) There is no coinsurance, copayment, or deductible for Covered services include: one routine eye exam per Routine eye exam: calendar year.
 Our plan covers one refractive routine eye exam per calendar year.
 The purpose of this exam is to check your You are not limited to a vision to determine if corrective eyewear or updated network provider, which eyeglass or contact lens prescriptions are needed.
 A means you can see any refraction is the part of an office visit that determines qualified provider for a your eyeglass prescription.
 Both services are included routine eye exam. under the routine eye exam benefit.
 This benefit excludes examinations for conditions such as conjunctivitis, dry eye, glaucoma or cataracts.
 These services are not part of a refractive routine exam as defined under this benefit and would be covered under your Part B medical benefits.
 Please refer to the "Vision care" row above for details regarding medical vision benefits.
-Routine vision hardware: + Your plan includes routine You have an allowance of up eyeglasses or contact lenses every calendar year. to \$250 per calendar year for a combination of routine + The cost sharing for routine vision hardware does not count prescription contacts, routine
+Routine vision hardware: + Your plan includes routine You have an allowance of up eyeglasses or contact lenses every calendar year. to \$250 per calendar year for a combination of routine + The cost sharing for routine vision hardware does not count prescription contacts, routine toward your plan's out-of-pocket maximum. prescription lenses, routine vision frames, and/or upgrades, such as tinting.
+This means we will pay up to \$250 per calendar year for routine vision hardware.
+Routine prescription contact lens fitting services are included under the routine vision